 There are many reasons to use social media through SharpSpring.
 Introduce your brand to new audiences by leveraging your current followers' networks:

-- Create and track cross-channel campaigns by communicating the same message across multiple networks.
+- Create and track cross-channel campaigns with the same message across multiple networks.

 - Tie social media posts to campaigns to track conversions and success.